ansys/pyaedt/doc/source/User_guide/index.rst

 This section provides brief tutorials for helping you understand how to effectively use PyAEDT.

-For additional examples and practical demonstrations, you can visit the `PyAEDT examples <https://aedt.docs.pyansys.com/version/stable/examples>`_ page.
+For additional practical demonstrations, see
+`PyAEDT examples <https://aedt.docs.pyansys.com/version/stable/examples>`_ page.